thelbaumann/weatherDashboard/README.md

 ### Clearing the user history
 ![clearing user history on the web application](https://github.com/thelbaumann/weatherDashboard/blob/main/Assets/screen_3.png)

 If the user ever wishes to clear their history, a clear history button appears whenever there is at least one item in the user's history.
-This button, on trigger of the onclick function, will remove the local storage/variable array of cities, clear the displayed user history list, and hide the clear history button (until a new one is added again!)
+This button, on trigger of the onclick function, will remove the local storage/variable array of cities, clear the displayed user history list, and hide the clear history button (until a new city is added again)!

 ### Possible Errors